 The Clubhouse Golf Center – Randolph

-Located right on Route 10, The Clubhouse has recently renovated their 18 hole mini-golf course.
-They also have 55 stall range/training center and offer programs for junior golfers.
-Check their website for details.
-973-584-1504
+Located on Route 10, The Clubhouse has recently renovated its 18-hole mini-golf course.
+It also has a 55-stall range/training center and offers programs for junior golfers.
+Open year-round, weather-permitting.

 Essex County Mini Golf Safari – West Orange

-Located on the corner of Cherry Lane and Northfield Avenue in West Orange, the Essex County Mini Golf Safari is an award winning 19 hole course.
-Experience a taste of Africa as you putt around a life size gorilla, hippo and many other African creatures.
+Located on the corner of Cherry Lane and Northfield Avenue in West Orange, the Essex County Mini Golf Safari is an award-winning, 19-hole course.
+Experience a taste of Africa as you putt around a life-size gorilla, hippo, and other creatures.
 The course is conveniently located right next to the Turtle Back Zoo.
-Visit the website for hours and directions or call 973-731-5800.
+Open year-round, weather-permitting.

 Farmview Golf Center – Hackettstown

-Farmview is our local go-to mini-golf and driving range.
-You really can see beautiful Warren County farms from the mini-golf course.
-It is very clean and well maintained.
-It never gets too busy and the friendly owners even know our ball color preferences.
+Take in the view of Warren County's beautiful farms from this mini-golf course.
+It is very clean and well maintained; it never gets too busy; and the friendly owners even know our ball color preferences.
 The driving range is also great for beginning golfers and little learners.
-The best part is the prized plastic trophies the winner can take home- I am definitely not the champion as evidenced by the collection on our kitchen window sill.
-For more information call 908-852-8322.
-Open 7 days a week.
+The best part is the prized plastic trophies the winner can take home.
+Open year-round, weather-permitting.

 The Golf Zone – Flanders

 Make a day of it at the Golf Zone.
-Besides a driving range and 36 of the best landscaped mini-golf holes in Morris County, they also offer paintball and batting cages.
-Their driving range has 65 stalls, 20 of which are heated.
-Plus, it is ½ mile from our favorite weekend lunch spot, The After.
-The After is a retro, kid friendly char-broil grill and ice cream favorite of many local families.
-Check the Golf Zone’s website for pricing on their driving range, junior summer golf camps, and other activities.
-973-252-1266
+In addition to a driving range and 36 of the best-landscaped mini-golf holes in Morris County, it also offers paintball and batting cages.
+The driving range has 65 stalls, 20 of which are heated.
+Plus, it is a half-mile from our favorite weekend lunch spot, The After.
+Check the Golf Zone’s website for pricing on the driving range, junior summer golf camps, and other activities.
+Open year-round, weather-permitting.

 Mount Freedom Golf – Randolph

-Mount Freedom Golf is another great golf zone for beginners, with safari themed mini-golf and two waterfalls.
-Every Friday night they offer Laser Mini-Golf (weather permitting.)
-Besides miniature golf, a par 3 course, and a driving range, Mt.
-Freedom also offers a 9-hole Frisbee Disc Golf course.
-Check their website for information about summer camps and lessons.
-While you are there, stop by Antimo's Pizzeria and Restaurant on site for lunch.
-973-895-9898
+Mount Freedom Golf is another great golf zone for beginners, with safari-themed mini-golf and two waterfalls.
+It offers Laser Mini-Golf every Friday night.
+In addition to miniature golf, a par three course, and a driving range, Mt.
+Freedom also offers a nine-hole Frisbee Disc Golf course.
+Check the website for information about summer camps and lessons.
+While you're there, stop by Antimo's Pizzeria and Restaurant on site for lunch.
+Open year-round, weather-permitting.

 Paramus Mini Golf – Paramus

-Paramus Mini golf is a golfing and social studies course in one.
-Its holes are New Jersey-themed with such holes as “Statue of Liberty”, “Parkway” and “Boardwalk.”
+Paramus Mini Golf is a golfing and social studies course in one.
+Its New Jersey–themed holes include “Statue of Liberty”, “Parkway,” and “Boardwalk.”
 Birthday parties are also available.
-Call 201-447-6079 for more information.
+Closed in winter months.

 The Funplex course has some shady areas.